py1150/data_warehouse/README.md

     - _numeric_
     - _timestamp_
 - On the specific data types on column level, please read below
-- if there is a choice, we assign the _smallest possible size_ to each column in order to
+- if there is a choice, we try to assign the _smallest possible size_ to each column in order to
     - avoid excess capacities and other hand to
     - allocate enough space to avoid insertion errors